 Filling or Stuffing

 Whether on its own or mixed with other ingredients such as cream cheese or bread crumbs, pesto makes an excellent ingredient for stuffing into sandwiches and baked breaded chicken.
 (Combining with sour cream or mayonnaise helps insulate the delicate ingredients from the heat and adds wonderful texture.)
 It is an excellent addition to a grilled cheese sandwich and takes boneless chicken to a whole new level when stuffed inside before breading and baking (cut a slit in the chicken creating a pocket and fill with pesto before breading).
 It is also delicious used in place of the egg when oven-frying chicken, creating a moist and flavorful layer to an often ho-hum dish.

 Often considered "pizza for adults," a pizza topped with pesto instead of red sauce is a nice change from the traditional pie.
 It opens the door to so many different types of toppings such as grilled chicken or shrimp, or a vegetarian pizza with artichoke hearts and kalamata olives.
 Wonderful as a dinner with a side salad, pesto pizza is also ideal cut up and served as an hors d'oeuvre.

 07 of 08

 If you are someone who enjoys a sauce on the side with your eggs (whether it be ketchup, hot sauce, or even jelly), cooked eggs with a little bit of pesto is a whole new ballgame.
 Whether scrambled, poached, or fried, a spoonful of pesto alongside some eggs is a delicious way to start the day—especially if there are some home fries on the plate.
-Or treat yourself to a different kind of grilled egg and cheese sandwich with pesto.
+Or treat yourself to a different kind of steak and eggs with chimichurri and top the dish with pesto.

 08 of 08